vaelen/website/content/authors/admin/_index.md

 camping, working with amateur radio equipment, watching anime, playing games, studying history, and discussing theology.
 Andrew is a native speaker of American English.
-He also speaks Japanese at an upper beginner level (JLPT N4 / CEFR A2) and Esperanto at a an upper intermediate level (CEFR B2).
+He also speaks Japanese at an upper beginner level (JLPT N4 / CEFR A2) and Esperanto at an upper intermediate level (CEFR B2).